Analysis | Tests of Biden’s leadership, and GOP’s willingness to cooperate, come quickly

 As the president said Thursday, the pandemic will get worse before things get better.
 The covid-19 death toll could reach 500,000 next month, after topping 400,000 on Tuesday.
 Mutations of the virus that are more transmissible could accelerate the number of new cases contracted, which inevitably would lead to more hospitalizations and more deaths.

-The number of people receiving vaccinations has risen from the halting pace of late last year and now is close to one million shots a day being administered — or about equal to what seemed to be Biden’s ambitious pledge to administer 100 million vaccinations in his first 100 days.
+The number of people receiving vaccinations has risen from the halting pace of late last year and is close to 1 million shots a day being administered — or about equal to what seemed to be Biden’s ambitious pledge to administer 100 million vaccinations in his first 100 days.

 Whether the administration needs to raise that target is an open but important question.
-The availability of the vaccine still appears to be far short of demand and the distribution schedules have been disappointing to many state and local officials and confusing to people currently eligible for shots.
+The availability of the vaccine still appears to be far short of demand, and the distribution schedules have been disappointing to many state and local officials and confusing to people eligible for shots.

-Biden said Thursday that the vaccine rollout has been “a dismal failure” and others in the administration have drawn a dire portrait of what Trump’s team left behind.
+Biden said Thursday that the vaccine rollout has been “a dismal failure,” and others in the administration have drawn a dire portrait of what Trump’s team left behind.
 How much that reflects real conditions or is an effort to lower expectations and buy time is not yet clear.

 Until enough people are vaccinated to allow a return to something closer to the kind of normal life that existed before the pandemic, the challenge for Biden will be to persuade as many people as possible to observe the guidelines for wearing masks and practicing social distancing.